Ashwamedha (film): Soundtrack

-Sangeetha Raja composed the background score for the film and to the soundtracks, with the lyrics for all the soundtracks penned by Doddarange Gowda.
-The album consists of five soundtracks.
-The soundtrack "Hrudaya Samudra Kalaki" sung by actor and playback singer, Rajkumar, was received very well and is often considered one of his best songs.
-The song is still being played in cultural and religious activities, and concerts across Karnataka.
+Sangeetha Raja composed the background score for the film and to the soundtrack, with the lyrics for the soundtrack written by Doddarange Gowda.
+The album consists of five tracks.
+The track "Hrudaya Samudra Kalaki" sung by actor and playback singer, Dr. Rajkumar, was received very well and is often considered one of his best songs.
+The song is still played in cultural and religious activities, and concerts across Karnataka.